Dexter087/disaster-severity-prediction/README.md

 - Magnitude and magnitude scale
 - Deaths, affected population, and economic damage

-The raw dataset is not included in this repository because of dataset usage restrictions.
-To run the full preprocessing pipeline, place your EM-DAT Excel file here:
+The raw EM-DAT export is not distributed with this repository.
+Users who wish to reproduce the full pipeline should obtain access through the official EM-DAT source and place the exported Excel file at:

 ```text
 data/raw/emdat.xlsx
 ```

+The repository may include generated artifacts required for demonstration or deployment, such as a processed dataset and trained model files, depending on the deployment setup.

 ---

 ## Target Variable Design

-The dataset does not directly provide a clean severity label, so a custom target variable is created.
+The dataset does not directly provide a single severity label, so a custom target variable is created.

 An impact score is calculated using: